fieldtrip/website/development/realtime/unicorn.md

 ### Windows and LSL

-The Unicorn system comes with a Windows-only software suite, which uncludes the UnicornLSL application that streams data directly to [LabStreamingLayer (LSL)](https://labstreaminglayer.readthedocs.io).
+The Unicorn system comes with a Windows-only software suite, which includes the UnicornLSL application that streams data directly to [LabStreamingLayer (LSL)](https://labstreaminglayer.readthedocs.io).
 Since LSL is compatible with MATLAB, Python and C/C++, you can use this.
 This is a robust solution, but requires a Windows data acquisition computer.

 ### BrainFlow